Edward Colman (cinematographer): Career

 He was born in Philadelphia on January 25, 1905.
 He started working in the film business in the early 1930s.
 He was one of the - unnamed - cameramen, the magnificent aerial views of the Howard Hughes produced war film Hell's Angels.
 During this time he concentrated on the convincing design and photography of special effects.
 He completed his training primarily in Great Britain where he worked on during this time in the science fiction classics Things to Come and The Man Who Could Work Miracles, both of which were made in 1936 with a large star line-up based on models by H.G.
 Wells.
 During filming, he also met Peter Ellenshaw, with whom he would later work with in Hollywood.

-At the end of the 1930s Colman returned to the USA and worked as a camera operator on films such as Tower of London in 1939.
+At the end of the 1930s Colman returned to the US and worked as a camera operator on films such as Tower of London in 1939.
 After performing military service in World War II, he continued to work with films Frontier Gal (1945), Walk a Crooked Mile (1948), and Joan of Arc (1948).
 In 1951 he became a member of the Academy of Motion Picture Arts and Sciences.
 In 1953 he was a featured speaker and panelist at the American Society of Cinematographers's symposium.

 In the following years Colman transitioned into television.
 Beginning in late 1953, he photographed 22 episodes of the successful television series Dragnet which was his first job at Disney Studios.
 In 1956 he was nominated for the Emmy Award for Best Cinematography for his work on that program.